 Moved by Tse, seconded by Mesic that the Assembly adopt the agenda, as presented.

-Amendments
+Amendment

-Moved by Singh, seconded by Fraser to add Hong Kong Solidarity Statement to Business
+Moved by Singh, seconded by Fraser to add Hong Kong Solidarity Statement to Business.

 Singh stated that they circulated everything earlier today.
 They explained that it was brought to their attention by their constituents and felt that discussion would help further human rights.